-The DRC project aims to infuse contemporary pedagogical practices in quality lifelong learning for students and teaching professions including teachers, school leaders and teacher educators across Europe.
-Specifically, the project seeks to improve students and teachers digital citizenship and competency by fostering the development of digital literacy skills through education.
+The aim of the DRC project is to infuse contemporary pedagogical practices in quality lifelong learning for students and teaching professions including teachers, school leaders and teacher educators across Europe.
+Specifically, the project sought to improve students and teachers digital citizenship and competency by fostering the development of digital literacy skills through education.
 Digital citizenship is defined as “the norms of appropriate, responsible behavior with regard to technology use” (Ribble, 2011, p.
 10).

 DRC comprises five phases for targeting digital literacy through the five key areas of digital competence.
 These areas include: (1) Information and data literacy, (2) Communication and collaboration, (3) Digital content creation, (4) Safety, and (5) Problem solving (Ferrari, 2013).